John Mercer Langston

-John Mercer Langston (December 14, 1829 – November 15, 1897) was an American abolitionist, attorney, educator, activist, diplomat, and politician.
+John Mercer Langston (December 14, 1829 – November 15, 1897) was an African-American abolitionist, attorney, educator, activist, diplomat, and politician.
 He was the founding dean of the law school at Howard University and helped create the department.
 He was the first president of what is now Virginia State University, a historically black college.
 He was elected a U.S. Representative from Virginia and wrote From the Virginia Plantation to the National Capitol; Or, the First and Only Negro Representative in Congress From the Old Dominion.

-Born free in Virginia to a freedwoman of mixed ethnicity and a white English immigrant planter, in 1888 Langston was elected to the U.S. Congress.
+Born free in Virginia to a freedwoman of mixed ethnicity and a white English immigrant planter, Langston was elected to the United States Congress in 1888.
 He was the first Representative of color from Virginia.
-Joseph Hayne Rainey, the black Republican congressman from South Carolina, had been elected in 1870 during the Reconstruction era.
+Joseph Hayne Rainey, the first black congressman in American history, had been elected in 1870 during the Reconstruction era.

 In the Jim Crow era of the later 19th century, Langston was one of five African Americans elected to Congress from the South before the former Confederate states passed constitutions and electoral rules from 1890 to 1908 that essentially disenfranchised blacks, excluding them from politics.
 After that, no African Americans would be elected from the South until 1973, after the federal Voting Rights Act of 1965 was passed authorizing the enforcement of their constitutional franchise rights.

 Langston's early career was based in Ohio where, with his older brother Charles Henry Langston, he began his lifelong work for African-American freedom, education, equal rights and suffrage.
 In 1855 he was one of the first African Americans in the United States elected to public office when elected as a town clerk in Ohio.
 The brothers were the grandfather and great-uncle, respectively, of the renowned poet Langston Hughes.